 Batoning is the action of striking the spine of a knife forcing it into the end of a piece of wood in order to split it.
-The reason people do it is to get at the drier wood inside or simply for splitting into smaller pieces used for kindling.
+This enables getting to the drier wood inside or simply for splitting into smaller pieces for kindling.

-A sharp survival knife will be used for all sorts of carving.
-It is a tool allowing you to prepare tinder and processing wood for all sorts of uses including shelter stakes, camp tools and whatever else comes in handy.
+A survival knife might be used for all sorts of carving.
+It’s a tool that will enable tinder preparation and processing wood for all sorts of uses including shelter stakes, camp tools and whatever else comes in handy.

 Tip: Use a survival knife to make a “feather stick”.
 When wood is damp and you don’t have tinder, carving a feather stick may get that fire lit…

 That said, most will agree that the Mora knife (the Morakniv) is a quality brand and excellent mid priced choice.
-I happen to like this ‘Bushcraft Black’ model given it’s integrated fire starter design coupled with their reputation.
+I happen to like this ‘Bushcraft Black’ model given it’s integrated fire starter / sharpener coupled with their reputation.